remp2020/remp/Mailer/extensions/mailer-module/README.md

 Once the metadata is ready, when pressed *"Start sending"* button, the batch will be picked up by sending daemon and actual emails will be sent via preconfigured Mailer (SMTP, Mailgun, ...).
 When "Prepare queue" button was pressed, the *batch* is in the *processed* state, all the metadata is prepared and the *number of emails* that will be actually sent is available.

+There are two mechanisms that prevent duplicate sending of newsletters:

+- Jobs will never send the same email (mail template) to the same email address.
+- If the job has configured context, it will not send an email to addresses which already received email with the same context (even if it was different email from different job).

 You can create and execute *jobs*/*batches* programmatically by using provided API endpoints.